swiesend/secret-service/README.md

             collection.deleteItem(item);
             collection.delete();
-        } // clears automatically all session secrets in memory }
+        } // clears automatically all session secrets in memory, but does not close the D-Bus connection.
+    }

     @Test